gtrevorrow/policy-validation-action/README.md

 # OCI Policy Validation Tool

-This tool validates OCI policy statements in Terraform files, ensuring that your policies adhere to the correct syntax and structure.
+This tool validates OCI policy statements in Terraform files, ensuring that your policies adhere to the correct syntax.
 It supports multiple CI platforms and provides detailed error messages to help you quickly identify and fix any issues.

 <!-- Consider adding a Table of Contents for easier navigation -->
 ## Table of Contents